Student Return to Campus Plan

 Students who test positive for COVID must isolate for 5 consecutive days with the date of the positive test counted as day 0.
 Students may only return to campus if they are fever and symptom free after the 5-day isolation period.

-Are vaccines required for students and employees?
+Are vaccines required for students?

 With the FDA’s full approval of the Pfizer COVID vaccine on Aug.
 23, 2021, the State mandated all students to be vaccinated.
 This is now in place for all SUNY campuses.
 Students have the option to submit a COVID-19 Medical Exemption or COVID-19 Religious Exemption for review.
 If this applies to you, please email the Student Affairs Office at StudentAffairs@sunysccc.edu or call the Dean of Student Affairs at 518-381-1378.